-Consider your digital presence.
+Consider your digital presence

 While drinking will never be an activity which becomes a virtual experience, your online brand should be consistent with your print brand.
 Ask yourself, is your messaging easily readable?
 Are you using high-quality product photographs?
-Checking that nuts and bolts of your website are working is always worthwhile.
+Checking that the nuts and bolts of your website are working is always worthwhile.

-Make your marketing as good as your product.
+Make your marketing as good as your product

-The great thing about alcohol is that there’s potential to get a bit naughtier in your marketing than other industries.
+The great thing about alcohol is that there’s potential to get a bit naughtier in your marketing than in other industries.
 In 2019 Carlsberg promised better beer via their Brexit campaign-parodying battle bus.
 Likewise, Brewdog are no stranger to a publicity stunt, with their meat and vegan burger offering, a product pleasing nobody but grabbing plenty of attention.
 Would you trust an insurance company or funeral director to do something outrageous?
 Of course you wouldn’t.
 But some timely, fun messaging can be a hugely worthwhile investment for a product that only promises to get its consumer merry.

-Embrace your heritage.
+Embrace your heritage

-We all love novelty, however after the initial excitement of a new drink, consider how your product is here to stay and doesn’t become a fad for a season.
+We all love novelty.
+However, after the initial excitement of a new drink, consider how your product is here to stay and doesn’t become a fad for a season.
 One way to achieve this is by drawing on your drink’s heritage.
 If you’re a new company, you don’t have the advantage of looking back on past generations of distillers, however you can look to the professional experience of your staff, the history of your location, the purity of the ingredients or the history of distillation or brewing.
 If you seem like old hands, you’ll quickly become a trusted brand to new customers.

 Perfect packaging design

 Work with a photographer whose style you love.
 If you don’t have an eye for what makes a great photographer, consult with your graphic designer who likely has experience in this.
 Your designer will have contacts, be familiar with different photography styles, and have an understanding of how much to budget for a photographer.
 Plus, they’ll be able to advise on image licencing.
 Acquiring high-quality images which become part of your visual brand will turn a profit quickly.
-You’ll be able to use this photos in print and digital marketing for years to come.
+You’ll be able to use these photos in print and digital marketing for years to come.